enrique-martinez-martel/collagen/README.md

 Collagen,  the optimization of data center cooling with AI.

-Made by:
--Genis Bonet García
--Giorgi Mikautadze
--Akram Aoulad Ben Taib Radi
+Made by: Genis Bonet García, Giorgi Mikautadze, Akram Aoulad Ben Taib Radi and Enrique Martínez Martel.
--Enrique Martínez Martel

 ## How to execute our programn.